 There is some confusion among LSPs and the regulated community over when submittals must be received by DEP - especially the so-called 7 day grace period allowed in some instances.

 The official due date for a submittal made or required under the Massachusetts Contingency Plan is the due date specified in the MCP for the applicable submittal.
-For example, the due date for a Tier Classification Submittal is one year from the official notification date of a release reported after 10/1/93 [unless the site was "closed out" by filing a Response Action Outcome (RAO) Statement, or Downgradient Property Status (DPS) Submittal].
+For example, the due date for a Tier Classification Submittal is one year from the official notification date of a release reported after 10/1/93 [unless the site was "closed out" by filing a Permanent Solution Statement, or Downgradient Property Status (DPS) Submittal].
 If the submittal due date falls on a weekend or holiday, the required due date is the next business day.

-Due to varying mail service, most submittals are allowed an additional seven day grace period from the actual due date.
-In other words, the submittal is considered received on time if the document is received (date stamped by DEP) within 7 calendar days of the actual submittal due date.
+Most submittals are allowed an additional seven day "grace" period from the actual due date.
+In other words, the submittal is considered received on time if the document is received within 7 calendar days of the actual submittal due date.
 If the actual submittal due date falls on a weekend, holiday or any other day DEP offices are closed, the 7 day grace period starts the next business day.
 If the seventh day of the grace period falls on a weekend, holiday or any other day DEP offices are closed, the "calculated" 7 day grace period is the next business day.

 Note: certain submittals do NOT have this 7 day grace period, including: